How I Stay Productive: Barbara Green

 What’s your favorite way to take a break in the middle of the day?

 Having lived in the UK for several years, I still enjoy Elevenses (even at 2pm!).
 Just the ritual of getting up from my desk to make a cup of tea and dig out a nice biscuit .
 It gives me a chance to re-connect to the space around me.

 Learning from others.
 Joining Think Productive and connecting with the wonderful network of like-minded productivity enthusiasts has been enlightening.
 I have learned so many helpful techniques (particularly around email!) that have made a significant improvement to my personal productivity.

 By Hannah Urbanek

-Hannah is Think Productive’s Head of Outreach and the voice behind our social media and editorial content.
+Hannah is Think Productive UK Head of Outreach and Marketing.